 The marijuana industry has significantly increased the amount of tax revenue generated in California.
 As with other businesses in California, licensed weed businesses in the state must pay the 7.25% sales tax.
 This includes a state sales tax rate (6%) and local rates (1.25%).
 Also, various district sales taxes may apply.

 The California Department of Tax and Fee Administration (CDTFA) also levies a business-based tax known as excise tax on most forms of marijuana.
 This tax is set at 15% of the average market value of weed at retail.

 Before entering the commercial market, the CDTFA also subjects a cultivation tax on cannabis.
 Typically, this tax is valued based on the type and weight of the marijuana.
 Cultivation tax applies to three forms of cannabis including cannabis flower, cannabis leaves, and cannabis plants.
 This tax was due for inflation in January 2021.
-However, Assembly Bill 1872 - a new legislation signed by Governor Newsom allowed the cultivation tax rate for the 2021 fiscal year to remain unchanged from 2020.
-Beginning with the 2022 calendar year, the cultivation tax rate will be adjusted annually for inflation.
+However, Assembly Bill 1872, a new legislation signed by Governor Newsom, allowed the cultivation tax rate for the 2021 fiscal year to remain unchanged from 2020.
+Effective January 1st, 2022, the new cultivation tax rate adjusted annually for inflation is as follows:

 The CDTFA reported over $1 billion in sales and use tax for the 2020 Fiscal Year, with total sales exceeding $4 billion in the state.
-A breakdown of the tax revenue generated on California cannabis from 2018 - 2021 include:
+A breakdown of the tax revenue generated on California cannabis from 2018 to the end of the 3rd Quarter in 2023 include:

 Tourism: Although weed is still illegal at the federal level, its legalization for recreational purposes in California makes the state an appealing destination for tourists and visitors.
 Essentially, tourism positively affects the economy at both the government and private levels.